 The ehrlich reagent is used to test for the presence of indoles.
 The indole group is found in tryptamines and ergoloids like LSD, 4-AcO-DMT and ETH-LAD.
-No reaction is caused by NBOMes or DOx compounds which may be sold on “fake” blotters and have much less desirable effects.

 To use, cut off a small piece of blotter or use a scraping of pill or powder and drop the reagent onto it.
 A positive result will give a purple or pink reaction.
+NBOMes and DOx compounds may be sold on “fake” blotters and have much higher risks.
+These “fake” blotter compounds do not give a colour change with the ehrlich reagent.

 2 mL gives approximately 35 drops, one drop should be used per test.